 Recent research findings from Rebecca Lieb, partner at the Altimeter Group, go even further to document both the value and pain points that organizations are realizing as they navigate through the new challenges that Content Marketing is forcing on them.
 Altimeter’s research was conducted with 56 content marketing thought leaders on the state of Content Marketing and the impact of social media on their organizations

-What follows is a mix of some of the key take aways from this research along with our hands-on experience and observations of guiding our clients on the journey through the “post advertising era”.
+What follows is a mix key takeaways from this research along with our hands-on experience and observations of guiding our clients on the journey through the “post-advertising era”.

 Early innings do not win the content marketing game.

-At this stage of the game, no one one has this completely figured out because we’re still in first innings.
+At this stage of the game, no one has this completely figured out because we’re still in first innings.
 As such, a lot will change.
 And it’s going to be a long journey to the other side of the transformation underway in marketing and the way brands interact with their customers and prospects.

 Rebalance and reboot to remain relevant.

 The new cycle of marketing is unlike the old school of advertising.
-Gone are the days of highly-crafted, and excrutiatingly scrutinized messages pushed at the highest frequency and lowest CPM to a proprietary universe of suspects and prospects.
+Gone are the days of highly-crafted, and excruciatingly scrutinized messages pushed at the highest frequency and lowest CPM to a proprietary universe of suspects and prospects.

 Like it or not, brands and marketing organizations are now publishers.
 And that new responsibility requires new capabilities and competencies that may not exist with your current staff or vendors.
-So expect all the pain of change and disruption as many start the move from the status quo to “I don’t know.”
+So expect all the pain of change and disruption as many begin the move from the status quo to “I don’t know.”

 What did you say?

 More than ever, people today tune out the noise of traditional ads and traditional messaging.
 Today’s environment is a lot like search engine marketing.
 Consumers, B2B prospects and virtually every audience is self-selecting the content and media that they’re “interested” in.

-Today’s value is all about read and watch NOW interaction.
-And while traditional advertising many not go away, paid media is going to have to integrate with owned and earned media in much more significant ways.
+Today’s value is all about interaction.
+And while traditional advertising may not go away, paid media is going to have to integrate with owned and earned media in much more significant ways.

 Content is always king.
 But now it’s a never-ending initiative.